 We’re now into single figures on the Christmas countdown and we’re “waiting” for Jessica to have a break out.
 We’re hoping she swerves it but that is highly unlikely isn’t it?!
 So, could we be spending all of Christmas with Chicken Pox?
 And if we are, how are we going to cope?

-I asked the blogging world for the expert advice on how to survive chicken pox this Christmas, this is what they said…
+I asked the blogging world for their tips, this is what they said…

 Chicken Pox at Christmas Survival Tips